QiPaGongSi/Chinatelecomglobal/README_EN.md

 c.
 After a Vice President speaks, a department Vice President will summarize their speech, repeating points such as: "Just now, VP mentioned three points.
 The first is blah blah blah, the second is blah blah blah, and the third is blah blah blah."
 This redundancy is quite common.

-Issue Handling
+4.Issue Handling
+---
 As mentioned in point 1, when you're an employee, your direct supervisor is a Team Leader who is also an employee and lacks decision-making power.
 So when you have questions, you ask them, and they ask the Director, who then asks the Deputy General Manager for a decision.
 This chain of command is quite common.

-Personal Development
+5.Personal Development
+---
 Most of the management positions are filled by individuals transferred from Shenzhen Telecom, Guangdong Telecom, and other provincial telecom companies.
 If you join with the intention of rising to a management position, the chances are slim (to be cautious).
 It's more likely that the company will transfer someone from another company rather than promote someone from within.

-Severe Internal Competition
+6.Severe Internal Competition
+---
 As mentioned in point 3, bloated and aimless meetings often lead to employees being constantly occupied, resulting in a chain reaction where weekends and weekdays are frequently interrupted by leaders asking for updates or information.

-Formalism
+7.Formalism
+---
 China Telecom Global has conducted numerous surveys, claiming to be anonymous.
 However, before filling them out, you're required to log in with your real name.
 Perhaps this is what China Telecom Global considers "anonymous."

-Slogan vs Reality
+8.Slogan vs Reality
+---
 Recently, the company released its corporate cultural values, one of which is "people-oriented."
 However, this isn't about putting the employee's needs first; it's about putting the leaders' needs first.
 During the National Day holiday, when many employees were out driving and enjoying their time off, leaders still demanded they join online meetings, even if it meant driving while on the call (which is illegal in China).